 The Canadian Veterinary Medical Association–Society of British Columbia Veterinarians has some great tips to make your pets as comfortable as possible on board:

-- Give your pet some exercise before boarding the ferry
+- Give your pet some exercise and an opportunity to relieve themselves before boarding the ferry

 - Keep your pet hydrated with enough water, especially on hot days

 - Bring your pet’s favourite blanket or toy

 - Bring your own padlock if you wish to use our onboard kennels

 - Keep dogs on a leash and under your care when outside your vehicle